miraabela/miraabela.github.io/projects/project-4.md

 summary: Various logos for clients and friends.
 ---
 # Graphic Design

+## The Freelancing Experience
+During high school I was fortunate enough to stuble upon a little [website](99designs.com) that allowed me to grow and practice my skills as a creative.
+99designs.com is where startups can go to post graphic design contests to find their next logo.
+Designers all around the world compete with each other to create the winning design.
+Because of the fact that I could submit work from anywhere and communicate asynchronously with the clients, I turned my hobby for graphic design into source of extra income (aka a side hustle).

+##

+## Previous Work
 <img class="ui left floated image" src="../images/gd1.png">
 <img class="ui left floated image" src="../images/gd2.png">
 <img class="ui left floated image" src="../images/gd3.png">